A new method for estimation and model selection: $\rho$-estimation: Estimation on a model

 \subsection{Models}

 As already mentioned, our construction of estimators will be based on ``models".
-A model $\overline{S}\subset\LL_0$ should be viewed as an approximation set for the true unknown parameter $\gs$ which is used to build an estimator.
+A model $\overline{S}\subset\LL_0$ should be viewed as an approximation set for the true unknown parameter $\gs$, which is used to build an estimator.
 It does not necessarily contain $\gs$, although we shall occasionally assume so.
 Typical models are either the parametric models that are used in Statistics or more general subsets of $\LL_0$ with well-known approximation properties that are derived from Approximation Theory in order to get a control on the approximation error $\gh(\gs,\overline{S})$.
-For measurability reasons to be explained later, we shall adopt the following definition for a model. \begin{defi} A model $\overline{S}$ is a nonempty {\em separable} subset of the metric space $(\LL_0,\gh)$. \end{defi} In typical situations, $(\LL_0,\gh)$ itself is separable so that any nonempty subset of $\LL_0$ can be used as a model.
+For measurability reasons to be explained later, we shall adopt the following definition for a model. \begin{defi} A model $\overline{S}$ is a nonempty {\em separable} subset of the pseudometric space $(\LL_0,\gh)$ which means that one can find a countable subset $S$ of $\overline{S}$ such that $\gh(\gt,S)=0$ for all $\gt\in\overline{S}$. \end{defi} In typical situations, $\LL_0$ itself is separable so that any nonempty subset of $\LL_0$ can be used as a model.
 In the density framework described in Section~\ref{A2}, we have identified a density $t$ on $(\X,\A,\mu)$ with the element $\gt=(t,t,\ldots,t)$ of $\LL_{0}$.
-Similarly, we shall identify a separable set $\overline S$ of densities to the subset $\{\gt=(t,\ldots,t),\ t\in \overline S\}\subset \LL_{0}$ and for simplicity denote both sets the same way.
+Similarly, we shall identify a separable set $\overline S$ of densities on $\X$ to the subset $\{\gt=(t,\ldots,t),\ t\in \overline S\} \subset \LL_{0}$ and for simplicity denote both sets the same way.